digigaia/kudu/README.md

 - for Name type: implement .prefix() and check unittests and validity of non-normalized names

-- check if we need to Box a few types in the AntelopeType enum (eg: PublicKey, Signature,...)
+- check if we need to Box a few types in the AntelopeType enum (eg: PublicKey, Signature,...) maybe we also want to box i128 types, they would double the size of the enum while being seldom(?) used

 - crypto primitives do not implement WebAuthn key and signatures yet